Massachusetts Governor's Council: History

 The Massachusetts Bay Colony received its first royal charter in 1629, with the founding of Boston, following the arrival in 1630 of Governor John Winthrop and a fleet of principally Puritan settlers.
 The colony's governance was based on this charter, which included the establishment of a "council of assistants."
 The assistants were a body of magistrates who not only decided judicial cases, but also played a role in the colony's lawmaking.
 The assistants were elected by the colony's freemen.

 After the colony's original charter was revoked in 1684, there was the short-lived Dominion of New England (1686-1689), which was succeeded in the territories of modern Massachusetts and Maine by the Province of Massachusetts Bay.
 The charter for the province called for "eight and twenty assistants, or counsellors, to be advising and assisting to the governor" who were to be chosen annually by the Great and General Court.
 It further specified that the council was to assume the duties of the governor in the absence of both the royal governor and lieutenant governor (who were appointed by the crown), and enumerated some of the specific issues on which the council was to advise the governor.
 During the provincial period, the relationship between the governor and council was sometimes difficult, since the council represented colonial interests which diverged from the crown interests of the governor.
 The Council also had authority over approving and accepting officer's commissions in the militia.

 Unlike with the previous charter for the Colony of Massachusetts Bay, the 1691 Massachusetts Charter stripped the power of judicial ruling from the Council.
-The council would continue to "advise and consent" however they would no longer hear appeals.
+The council would continue to "advise and consent"; however, they would no longer hear appeals.
 The appeals were to be administered by the local courts and any suit which was of significant sum, namely 300 Pounds sterling, would be moved to the King's Privy Council.
 Other appointments were taken from the Council as well and given to the authority of the General Court.

 During the American Revolution, the state government operated under the Massachusetts Charter of 1691 but did so without a governor.
 The council acted as the executive.
+The modern Constitution of Massachusetts was adopted in 1780.